mattermost/mattermost-test-management/data/test-cases/channels/messaging/message_edit_post_history.md

 4. Wait for the message to be updated
 5. Click the undo button on the toast
 6. Wait for the message to be updated
-7. Check if the messsage has been updated to the correct version "This is the final version of the sample message"
+7. Check if the message has been updated to the correct version "This is the final version of the sample message"

 **Expected**